Updated on Nov 08, 2022 • 6 min read • 533 views • Copy Link

 Australia offers a number of different visas for non-citizens who wish to visit, study, work, or reside in the country.
 The process of selecting the most suitable visa and going through the application process can be stressful.
-The following information is meant to provide a guide for navigating the general process of selecting a visa, the application process, and meeting the visa criteria in order to improve the chances of a visa grant.
+The following information is a guide for navigating the general process of selecting the right Australian visa, the application process, and meeting the visa criteria.

 What is a visa?